nellore/docs.rail.bio/docs/reference.md

 As described in [Deliverables](deliverables.md#bw-coverage-vectors), in the `cross_sample_outputs` directory, `[mean|median].<chr>.bw` encodes the [mean|median] coverage at each base across samples on chromosome `<chr>` by primary alignments, and `[mean|median].<chr>.bw` encodes the [mean|median] coverage at each base on chromosome `<chr>` by uniquely aligning reads.
 To normalize each sample's contribution to a given [mean|median], the number of reads covering a given base of the genome is multiplied by `<int>`\*1,000,000 and divided by the number of mapped reads in the sample.
 So `<int>` is a standard library size in millions of reads that permits easier interpretation of the mean and median coverage bigWigs.

 Default: 40

+### Elastic MapReduce args

+These are arguments that pertain to working with Amazon Web Services in Rail-RNA's `elastic` mode.

+#### `--intermediate-lifetime <int>`

+It costs money to keep files around on Simple Storage Service (S3).
+To help save you money, Rail-RNA schedules any directory in which it stores intermediate data on S3 for deletion after `<int>` days.
+If `<int>` is set to `-1`, no such scheduling is done, and intermediate data is kept for indefinitely long.

+Check `Lifecycle` under a given bucket's properties in the [S3 console](https://console.aws.amazon.com/s3/home) to view and adjust the rules Rail-RNA has made to delete intermediate data.

+Default: 4

+### `--name <str>`

+It can be useful to assign a distinctive name `<str>` to an Elastic MapReduce job flow if you're working with many in the [console](https://console.aws.amazon.com/elasticmapreduce).

+Default: `Rail-RNA Job Flow`

+### `--log-uri <s3_dir>`

+This is the directory on S3 to which Elastic MapReduce will ultimately copy Hadoop logs.

+Default: argument of `-o/--output` with the string ".logs" tacked on

+### `--ami-version <str>`

+This is the version of the Amazon Machine Image to load onto each node of the Elastic MapReduce cluster.
+Changing `<str>` is not recommended

+Default: `3.8.0`

+### `--visible-to-all-users`

+This makes the Elastic MapReduce cluster accessible to all IAM users associated with the main Amazon Web Services account.

+Boolean parameter; has no argument.

+### `--action-on-failure <choice>`

+This is the action Elastic MapReduce should take if the job flow it's running fails on a given step. `<choice>` is one of {`TERMINATE_JOB_FLOW`, `CANCEL_AND_WAIT`, `CONTINUE`, `TERMINATE_CLUSTER`}.

+Default: `TERMINATE_JOB_FLOW`

+### `--master-instance-count <int>`

+This is the number of master instances to include in your Elastic MapReduce cluster.
+It's only useful to include more than one in case a master instance dies; in general, `<int>` shouldn't be changed.

+Default: 1

+### `--task-instance-count <int>`

+Task instances are nodes in an Elastic MapReduce cluster that do not store data.
+Your job flow will continue even if they're lost, which can happen if nodes go down or--more likely--they're [spot instances](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) whose maximum bid price no longer exceeds the market prices.
+You should consider using task instances only if you'll be bidding for them on the spot market at the rate `--task-instance-bid-price`.

+Default: 0

+### `--master-instance-bid-price <dec>`

+If you'd like to use the [spot market](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) to potentially save money on your job flow, you can set the bid price (in dollars/hour) for the master instance group here.
+Invoke this command-line parameter only if master instances should be spot.

+Default: none; use on-demand master instances

+### `--core-instance-bid-price <dec>`

+If you'd like to use the [spot market](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) to potentially save money on your job flow, you can set the bid price (in dollars/hour) for the core instance group here.
+Invoke this command-line parameter only if core instances should be spot.

+Default: none; use on-demand core instances

+### `--task-instance-bid-price <dec>`

+If you'd like to use the [spot market](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) to potentially save money on your job flow, you can set the bid price (in dollars/hour) for the task instance group here (if you have any task instances).
+Invoke this command-line parameter only if you are using task instances.
+Indeed, there is typically no point to task instances unless they're spot instances: you may as well use on-demand core instances and be afforded extra space.

+### --master-instance-type <choice>

+This is the [instance type](http://aws.amazon.com/ec2/instance-types/) of the master instance group of your Elastic MapReduce cluster.

+Default: `c3.2xlarge`

+### --core-instance-type <choice>

+This is the [instance type](http://aws.amazon.com/ec2/instance-types/) of the core instance group of your Elastic MapReduce cluster.

+Default: argument of `--master-instance-type`

+### --task-instance-type <choice>

+This is the [instance type](http://aws.amazon.com/ec2/instance-types/) of the core instance group of your Elastic MapReduce cluster.

+Default: argument of `--master-instance-type` if there are any task instances

+### `--ec2-key-name <str>`

+You can specify an Elastic Compute Cloud (EC2) key pair name `<str>` for SSHing to the master instance of your Elastic MapReduce cluster while your job flow is running.

+Default: unspecified, which means you can't SSH to the master instance of your cluster

+### `--keep-alive`

+This option keeps an Elastic Mapreduce cluster alive when all its assigned steps are complete.
+Use `--keep-alive` in conjunction with `--termination-protected` and `--ec2-key-name` to be able to SSH to an Elastic MapReduce cluster and diagnose problems.
+However, you should make sure to terminate the cluster manually when you're finished.

+Boolean parameter; has no argument.

+### `--termination-protected`

+This option protects an Elastic MapReduce cluster from termination in case of step failure.
+Use `--termination-protected` in conjunction with `--keep-alive` and `--ec2-key-name` to be able to SSH an Elastic MapReduce cluster and diagnose problems.
+However, you should make sure to terminate the cluster manually when you're finished.

+### `--region <choice>`

+This specifies the region in which your job flow will be run.
+Valid regions are given [here](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-region.html).

+Default: the region from your `--profile`, but if that's unavailable, `us-east-1` (US Standard)

+### `--service-role <str>`

+You should have set up your IAM service role by entering `aws emr create-default-roles` after installing the AWS CLI.
+If for some reason related to permissioning you need to use a different IAM service role, specify its name as `<str>`.

+Default: taken from `--profile` if available; otherwise, attempts `EMR_DefaultRole`

+### `--instance-profile <str>`

+You should have set up your IAM EC2 instance profile by entering `aws emr create-default-roles` after installing the AWS CLI.
+If for some reason related to permissioning you need to use a different IAM EC2 instance profile, specify its name as `<str>`.

+Default: taken from `--profile` if available; otherwise, attempts `EMR_EC2_DefaultRole`